What are Focus Group Interviews and Why Should I Conduct Them?

 In this blog we will talk a little bit about focus group interviews.
 Now, focus groups interviews are the real unsung heroes of qualitative research, and I hope that by the end of this blog you will be able to appreciate how focus group interviews can positively affect your qualitative research study.
 But first, we will answer the question: What are focus group interviews?

-Focus group interviews are interviews you conduct with a group of participants to collect a variety of information.
-These interviews can be as small as four participants and sometimes as large as ten, but I would recommend keeping a focus group interview between four and eight participants.
+Focus group interviews are interviews you conduct with a team of participants to collect a variety of information.
+It interviews typically have four to ten participants, with the ideal range being four to eight.
 Oftentimes with larger focus group interviews, some participants dominate the discussions while others fade into the background.
-As you can imagine, this is not what you want to have happen in an interview setting, but this can provide some crucial information to analyze and interpret later.
+While not ideal in an interview setting, this can provide crucial information for later analysis and interpretation.

 This leads into why you should consider focus group interviews.
-When we go out in the world and interact with people, such as coworkers, strangers, friends, and family, we are often influenced by our interactions.
-Think of how different you are around people compared to when you are alone, or how differently you write when something is for your own personal use compared to when it is going to be submitted.
+When we interact with coworkers, strangers, friends, and family, our interactions often influence us.
+Think about how you act differently around others versus when you’re alone, or how your writing changes when it’s for personal use versus submission.
 Sometimes we present ourselves in a different light because it may be more socially desirable to do so, or it may cause others to like us more.
 I’m not trying to create some psychological or existential conversation about ‘being true no matter what.’
 This is just one thing that researchers have noticed in comparing individual and group interviews.

 Focus group interviews give qualitative researchers a TON of data to analyze; they not only generate narrative data, but there is a lot of observational data you can gather as well.
-You can record down who is actively engaging in the conversation, who is shying away from participating, facial expressions, who is getting flustered, when participants begin to make concessions in their opinions, when participants begin asking questions regarding the prompt, body language, the use of language and the physical response people have to language, and other incredibly valuable information.
+You can record who engages in the conversation, who avoids participation, facial expressions, flustered reactions, when participants make concessions, when they ask questions about the prompt, body language, language use, physical responses to language, and other valuable insights.

 So now that I have opened your eyes to how amazing focus group interviews are, the question should not be ‘Why Should I Conduct Them?’
 Rather, it should be ‘Why Haven’t I Conducted Them Yet?’